NASWA-OpenUI/Overview/README.md

 ### Initiative Start

-NASWA, in partnership with the U.S. Department of Labor, is collaborating with state workforce agencies and other groups to strengthen the unemployment insurance (UI) system with a focus on how modern technology and digital practices can make state systems more accessible, resilient and secure.
+NASWA is collaborating with state workforce agencies and other groups to strengthen the unemployment insurance (UI) system with a focus on how modern technology and digital practices can make state systems more accessible, resilient and secure.

 The current environment of UI system modernization varies by state and the overall cost of change is often the major barrier to program and system enhancement.
 Simultaneously, the marketplace for software solutions is limited and struggles to meet demand and provide cost-effective, flexible solutions.